When you start Photoshop Elements, the Welcome screen opens by default. The Welcome screen is a convenient starting place, or hub, for major tasks.

 - Close button (X) in the upper-right corner of the Welcome screen to close the Welcome screen.
 It’s not necessary to return to the Welcome screen to open other workspaces—you can open different workspaces from within any other workspace.

-- Settings icon (adjacent to the Close button) to choose what application is started when you start.
+- Settings icon (next to the Close button) to choose what application is started when you start.

-Enables you to edit photos in the Guided Edit mode.
+Enables you to edit photos in the Guided mode.

 Enables you to edit photos in the Expert mode.

-If you’ve worked with image-editing applications before, you’ll find that the Expert mode provides a flexible and powerful image-correction environment.
+If you have worked with image-editing applications before, you can find that the Expert mode provides a flexible and powerful image-correction environment.
 It has lighting and color-correction commands, along with tools for fixing image defects, making selections, adding text, and painting on your images.
 You can rearrange the Expert workspace to best suit your needs.
 You can move, hide, and show panels, and arrange panels in the Panel Bin.
 You can also zoom in or out of the photo, scroll to a different area of the document window, and create multiple windows and views.

 A. Active tab B. Inactive tab C. Active image area D. Options bar E. Toolbox F. Tool Options bar / Photo bin G. Taskbar H. Panel bar